 Short answer: Yes, Slovenia is super safe.

-Longish answer: Safety and the feeling of security in general is one of the foremost aspects of travelling, wouldn’t you agree?
+Longish answer: Safety and the feeling of security, in general, is one of the foremost aspects of traveling, wouldn’t you agree?

 To put your mind at ease, this post will disclose the main reasons why your Slovenia Holidays are the safest.

 Slovenia has been gravitating towards the top of the “safest countries in the world list” for decades.
-Today, the Global Peace Index places Slovenia very high indeed; at number 8 to be exact.
+Today, the Global Peace Index places Slovenia very high indeed; at number 5 in 2021 to be exact.
 This includes nasty things like all types of crime and terrorism rate.

-As a small, very accessible country, travelling around Slovenia is easy and extremely safe.
-Whether you are visiting on your own, as a family, or in an organised group of fellow tourists, you can rest assured that the most dangerous thing is the likelihood of wanting to return to Slovenia every year.
+As a small, very accessible country, traveling around Slovenia is easy and extremely safe.
+Whether you are visiting on your own, as a family, or in an organized group of fellow tourists, you can rest assured that the most dangerous thing is the likelihood of wanting to return to Slovenia every year.

 A note on immigration issues by the Slovenian Government: